sudheerj/reactjs-interview-questions/README.md

     }
     ```

-    If you use element data for unique key, assuming todo.id is unique to this list and stable, React would be able to reorder elements without needing to reevaluate them as much.
+    If you use element data for unique key, assuming `todo.id` is unique to this list and stable, React would be able to reorder elements without needing to reevaluate them as much.

     ```jsx harmony
     {
       todos.map((todo) => <Todo {...todo} key={todo.id} />);
     }
     ```
+    **Note:** If you don't specify `key` prop at all, React will use index as a key's value while iterating over an array of data.

     **[⬆ Back to Top](#table-of-contents)**